What exactly is a “green” Christmas?

 -

-It’s normal to cook too much food on Christmas.
-After all, it is supposed to be a feast.
-However, as you know, food waste is a serious problem at a world scale and should be avoided at all costs.
-Plan your meals and try not to cook too much.
-If there are leftovers, make your traditional Boxing Day a “leftovers day”.
-Or even better, give some to a neighbour, a family member or a social institution.
+It is normal to cook too much food at Christmas.
+However, food waste is a serious problem on a world scale.
+Plan your meals in advance so you don’t cook too much food.
+If there are leftovers, start a traditional “leftovers day”.
+Or even better, give some to a neighbor, a family member, or a social institution.
+You can also put it the freezer.

 -